Mesmerising Beauty of County Sligo

 Lissadell House County Sligo

-Things worth seeing at Lissadell House is the Alpine Garden that was first created in 1740 as a pleasure garden.
+Things worth seeing at Lissadell House include the Alpine Garden, first created in 1740 as a pleasure garden.
 It was restored in 2004 after years of neglect.
-Today the garden is a tribute to the past gardeners who worked on it from the beginning.
+Today, the garden is a tribute to the past gardeners who worked on it from the beginning.
 You could get lost in the garden’s undeniable beauty.

-There are also some great exhibitions to check out including one on W.B Yeats and his brother Jack Yeats.
-As well as the 1916 exhibit and the Countess Markiewicz exhibit worth checking out.
+There are also some great exhibitions, including one on W.B.
+Yeats and his brother Jack Yeats.
+The 1916 exhibit and the Countess Markiewicz exhibit are also worth checking out.

-Take a visit to the tearoom at Lissadell House where you can enjoy home baked foods with afternoon tea.
-The perfect way to finish off a trip to Lissadell House.
+Visit the tearoom at Lissadell House to enjoy home-baked foods with afternoon tea.
+It is the perfect way to finish off a trip to Lissadell House.

 Sligo Beaches